Wastewater: What’s Coming Down the Pipe

 Wastewater Systems Effluent Regulations Amendments

-Environment and Climate Change Canada has, as a direct result of MNL’s advocacy work, agreed to revise the Wastewater Systems Effluent Regulations (WSER).
-Following a consultation period, the proposed amendments are now ready for review and comment and have been published in the Canada Gazette.
+Environment and Climate Change Canada has, as a direct result of MNL’s advocacy work, amended the Wastewater Systems Effluent Regulations (WSER).
+The amended regulations and information about them can be found here.

 Which Municipalities are Affected?